NoahKinslow/TorriGame-Server/README.md

 ### Author: Noah Kinslow

 ### Project Description:
-This project is a WIP multiplayer game which will be playable through the web browser, using the MERN stack.
+This project is a WIP multiplayer game which will be playable through the web browser, developed using the MERN stack.
 The game rules are based on a game called 'Santorini'. https://en.wikipedia.org/wiki/Santorini_(game)

 #### Board layout: